paymentspring/paymentspring-php/README.md

-# PaymentSpring PHP API Wrapper
+# PaymentSpring PHP Library

 ## Description

-[PaymentSpring](https://www.paymentspring.com/) is a credit card processing gateway with a developer friendly API.
-This API wrapper for PHP is officially supported by PaymentSpring.
+[PaymentSpring](https://www.paymentspring.com/) is the easiest way to accept payments online, powered by an API designed for developers.
+This is the official PHP library for the PaymentSpring API.

 PaymentSpring API keys are required.
-You can obtain your own by [registering for a free PaymentSpring test account](https://www.paymentspring.com/signup).
+[Sign up for a free sandbox account](https://www.paymentspring.com/signup) to get your API keys.

 Usage examples can be found in the `index.php` file.
-You can add in your own API keys in that file to test things out.
-To get more information on additional parameters available, visit the full [API docs](https://paymentspring.com/developers).
+You can add your own API keys in that file to test things out.
+To see all of the available endpoints and parameters, [check out the API docs](https://paymentspring.com/developers).

 ## Installation

-The easiest way to user this wrapper is with composer.
+The easiest way to user this library is with composer.
 You can run this to add it to your composer.json.

 *Add composer information*

-Alternatively, you can clone this repository.
-You must require the `init.php` file wherever you're going to use the the wrapper.
+Or, you can clone this repository.
+You must require the `init.php` file wherever you're going to use the this library.
 This is not required if you're using composer.

 ## Usage